nire0510/imagenie/README.md

   `<script src="bower_components/imagenie/dist/imagenie.min.js"></script>`

 ## Quick start
-The first thing to do is to tell Imagenie which images you want to edit or query (you can either select a single element or multiple elements to work on simultaneously).
+The first thing to do is to tell Imagenie which images you want to edit or query.
 This can be done by creating a new instance of Imagenie, which its argument could be on of the following:
-* CSS selector:
+* A CSS selector:
 `var ig = new Imagenie('.someSection img');`
-* Element or a node list:
+* An element, HTML collection or a node list:
 `var ig = new Imagenie(document.getElementById('myImage'));`
+`var ig = new Imagenie(document.getElementsByTagName('img'));`
+`var ig = new Imagenie(document.querySelectorAll('#someSection img'));`
+* Or even a valid image URL, either relative or absolute:
+`var ig = new Imagenie('../images/myImage.png');`
+`var ig = new Imagenie('http://www.my.site.com/images/myImage.png');`
+Imagenie can receive as many arguments as you need which, by the way, can also be mix of the type above, for example:
+`var ig = new Imagenie('../images/myImage.png', document.images);`

 ## Imagemin commands
 Imagenie can either query images for some information, such as size or transparency, or to manipulate images: resize it, swap one color with another, add alpha (opacity) channel or even crop it.